8 Simple Strategies to Train Your Dog Not to Bite

 7. Provide ample exercise and mental stimulation

-- Small dogs need about 30 minutes of play twice a day, while larger breeds may require up to an hour.
+- Small dogs need about 30 minutes of play twice a day.

 8. Seek professional help when necessary

-- Use the “Three-Second Rule”: Let the child pet the dog for three seconds, then pause and see if the dog wants more attention.
+- Use the “Three-Second Rule”: pet for three seconds, pause, and see if the dog wants more.

 Frequently asked questions about dog training techniques